We all deserve a fair and equitable workplace

 Here are selected sections of the manual that have undergone recent updates.

-Outdoor Heat Exposure Rules
+Outdoor Heat Exposure Protections in Effect

 • Provide both a sufficient amount of cool drinking water to employees along with opportunities to drink the water.